- Who is eligible for OCI?

-Here is why you should take travel medical insurance first
+Here is why you should get travel medical insurance first

 Eligibility for OCI

 The following person(s) are eligible for OCI.
-The applicant should have renounced his Indian citizenship and be a foreign national who:
+The applicant should have renounced their Indian citizenship and be a foreign national who:

 - is a child, grandchild, or great grandchild of a person who meets any of the above listed criteria.